2718e/codetest-wealthincome/README.md

 The repository is responsible for formatting the results of get requests so as to not limit the ability of any database engine to handle as much of the result formatting as the database engine can.

 Similarly, the api is not aware of how the predictor and calculator get the data they depend on - this is again to allow the possibility of implementing arbitrary amounts of the prediction and calculate functions in the database engine rather than in code.

-Because the data being predicted is all somewhat interrelated the interface to the predictor should be such that the a prediction is made for the wealth and income of both groups at the same time, then only the desired data is returned.
+E.g. currently can pass an abstract repository to the MetricCalculator class, but it would be equally possible to implement a MetricCalculator that depends on a specific database choice later if that would be more performant.